planetruby/gems/_drafts/local_time.md

 Instead of using `time_ago_in_words(date)`, install this gem and then use `local_time_ago(date)`.

-The gem also includes a small bit JavaScript that can be used with either the asset pipeline or `webpacker` configurations.
+The gem also includes a small bit of JavaScript that can be used with either the asset pipeline or `webpacker` configurations.

 ```ruby
 # app/views/posts/index.html.erb